 Surely, this isn’t a new suggestion for most, but this oasis within the city deserves a mention on a list for hikes with kids.
 One of the largest natural, forested urban parks, Rock Creek contains miles of dirt trails and paved paths that wind through its 1700+ acres.
 The best hiking trails follow the creek (blue) and the western ridge (green) and can probably be looped in a couple of hours.
-And if you’re all up for more fun afterward, you can check out the nature center, horse stables, National Zoo, or Peirce Mill (though depending on where you start and end, you may have to hop in the car and drive there).
+We usually park in the Nature Center lot or a small parking area across from Peirce Mill to catch the Western Ridge Trail.
+And if you’re all up for more fun afterward, you can check out the Nature Center, horse stables, National Zoo, or Peirce Mill (though depending on where you start and end, you may have to hop in the car and drive there).
 Free admission, open during daylight hours.

 Patapsco Valley State Park

 About 40 minutes from the city in Howard and Baltimore Counties, Patapsco covers over 14,000 acres of terrain with at least 70 identified, hike-able trails.
 Several are around three miles or less, and many lead to falls or follow a stream.
+During warm months, it’s a great place to swim — the Avalon and Hilton entrances offer best access to swimming areas in the Patapsco River.
+The Casade Falls loop trail is a popular one to hike, though there is some uphill hiking on rooty areas, something to keep in mind with little ones.
 The park is large enough that it’s not too crowded, and there are picnic areas for lunch al fresco.
 To find the right hike for your family, visit the Patapsco website or Trails.com for detailed info.
-Entrance fee is $2/person, open during daylight hours.
+Entrance fee is $3/person, open during daylight hours.

 Cunningham Falls State Park